 One of our most remote & beautiful rides of the year, the Yorkshire Dales Gravel Epic packs in beautiful back roads and some long, sweeping gravel sections.

-A perfect big day on the bike on the Coronation Weekend.
-Choose between the 66km or full 89km route and escape onto the amazing off road trails of the Dales.
+An all new route for 2024 and part of our Gravel Roses Weekender, choose between the 62km or full 95km route and escape onto the amazing off road trails of the Dales.

 - Stunning & remote off road trails around Malham

 - Ride parts of the famous Pennine Way, one of the great long distance off road trails in the UK.

 - Discover the off the beaten path side of the Dales, riding through rolling hills, and picturesque villages.